vipa0z/Microvolts-Reward-System/docs/contributing.md

 Contributions to this project are highly welcome!
 As the project is in its early stages, there are many opportunities to make a significant impact.
 -  I’m mainly looking for a frontend developer to build a  GUI that reimplements the MVS/THO features,  making them easily accessible to players and admins without editing files or using the command line.
-If you're passionate about bringing the old systems back to life and have experience with React, Vue, or similar, your contribution would mean a lot.
+If you're passionate about bringing the old systems back to life and have experience with React, Vue, or similar, your contribution would mean a lot. feel free to reach out on Discord: vipa0z
 ---

-If you're interested in contributing or have questions, feel free to reach out on Discord: vipa0z